-7. Reflection
+Step 7: Reflection

-Reflect on student success/levels of mastery.
+Purpose for Step 7: Reflect on student success/levels of mastery.
 Discuss implications for future instructional design, teaching, and professional development.

-Reflect on student learning and possible reasons for high or low success/levels of mastery.
-Discuss implications for future instructional design, teaching, and professional development you engaged in or plan to seek to engage in to improve your performance as a teacher.
+Task: Reflect on student learning and possible reasons for high or low success/levels of mastery.
+Discuss implications for future instructional design, teaching, and professional development to improve your performance as a teacher.